MuhamedKamil/Simple-ChatBot-with-RASA/README.md

 * update this file with your own dataset
 * using command "rasa train" aftar download project then follow steps 4 and 5 of "install and run instruction"
 # IMPORTANT NOTE
-* Save any file you change in the project to avoid errors
+* Save any file you change in the project to avoid errors  (ctrl + s)